damaged class24, damaged class 25

 During October 1968 both 5155 & 5204 were at Derby Works with collision damage.

-Whilst the Sulzer 2ís were not involved in these events a notice put out by the LMR authorities advised that in a recent six month period 702 locomotives were damaged in collisions and derailments, just on the LMR alone.
-Photographs accompanying this notice featured Peaks & Class 25ís!
+A notice put out by the LMR authorities advised that in a recent six month period 702 locomotives were damaged in collisions and derailments, just on the LMR alone.
+Photographs accompanying this notice featured Peaks & Class 25’s!

 On November 27th two engineers trains collided on the Up fast line north of Sharnbrook station.
 The two locomotives, 1623 & 5250 received serious damage being surrounded by a large heap of debris from all the derailed ballast wagons.
 The cause of the accident was an inadequate braking force on the Class 47 causing the overloaded spoil train to run away, both locomotives were removed to Bedford, and were still there at Christmas.
 Three cranes were in use to clear the wreckage, 78 having brought in the Toton crane.